briang/fictional-company-names/README.md

-# Fictitious Companies
+# Fictitional Company Names

-This is a CSV list of fictitious companies categorised by sector.
+This is a CSV list of fictional companies categorised by sector.
 Any similarities to real world businesses is entirely coincidental.

 The repository also contains some scripts used in the maintenance of